"""

 # get the stars that weren't matched

-{*(inds[keep_stars, 0][keep_inliers])})
+{*(inds[keep_stars, 0][keep_inliers])}))

-self.unmatched_catalogue_image_points = self.queried_catalogue_image_points[:, unmatched_inds].copy()
+self.unmatched_catalog_image_points = self.queried_catalog_image_points[:, unmatched_inds].copy()

-self.unmatched_catalogue_unit_vectors = self.queried_catalogue_unit_vectors[:, unmatched_inds].copy()
+self.unmatched_catalog_unit_vectors = self.queried_catalog_unit_vectors[:, unmatched_inds].copy()

-if compute_weights:
+if self.compute_weights:

 self.unmatched_weights_inertial = self.queried_weights_inertial[unmatched_inds].copy()